real-slim-chadi/coloring-with-css/README.md

 # coloring-with-css
 Now that you designed your HTML, It's time for us to make your web page more beautiful!

+# How to run
+    Download this repository and double click on the `index.html` file.

 # what's in this repo